Siberian tiger: In culture

 The English name 'Siberian tiger' was coined by James Cowles Prichard in the 1830s.
 The name 'Amur tiger' was used in 1933 for Siberian tigers killed by the Amur River for an exhibition in the American Museum of Natural History.

+The Siberian tiger was also called 'Manchurian tiger', 'Korean tiger', and 'Ussurian tiger', depending on the region where individuals were observed.

 The Tungusic peoples considered the tiger a near-deity and often referred to it as "Grandfather" or "Old man".
 The Udege and Nanai people call it "Amba".
 The Manchu considered the Siberian tiger as Hu Lin, the king.
 Since the tiger has a mark on its foreheads that looks like a Chinese character for 'King' (王), or a similar character meaning "Great Emperor", it is revered by the Udege and Chinese people.
 The Siberian tiger is a national symbol of the Korean people due to its profound impact on traditional Korean culture.

+People in Northeast China historically viewed the tiger as a major threat to humans and livestock.
+Taboos related to the tiger prior to the founding of the People's Republic of China included that loggers would avoid saying the word "tiger" (hu) while inside forests.
+In the early People's Republic of China, the tiger was a frequent diplomatic gift to other countries as zoo exhibit animals.